 Batik is an ancient decorative art used to embellish textiles.
 The textiles or paper is immersed in a dye bath.
 Wax is applied to preserve the color.
 This process is repeated many times creating additional color combinations and detail.
 In the end, the wax is removed revealing the finished art.

 Today, many batiks are created by painting the dye on the fabric.
-This is considered faux batik method.
+This is considered a faux batik method.
 Kristine prefers to use the ancient vat dying method when applying the dyes to the textiles.
-This traditional process is time consuming and complicated but each color is a combination of the previous applied colors, causing her to work from primaries to neutral and light to dark hues.
+This traditional process is time-consuming and complicated but each color is a combination of the previously applied colors, causing her to work from primaries to neutral and light to dark hues.
 A thorough understanding of color theory is required for this process but the results are the unique color combinations found in her work.

 Awards, Publications and Installations

 2017 Omaha Entertainment and Arts Award Nomination, Best two person show, Omaha Nebraska

 Mary Lanning Memorial Hospital, Hastings Nebraska.
 Commissioned art installation completed July 2016

 Western Art and Architecture Ones To Watch: Spotlighting the works of mixed-media artist Kristine Allphin February March Issue 2016 Link